-I think it’s safe to say that virtual reality (VR) technology has moved from early adopter to early majority after the holidays and the 2017 CES conference earlier this month, for which VR was the poster child.
+I think it’s safe to say that virtual reality (VR) technology has moved from early adopter to early majority after the holidays and the 2017 CES conference, for which VR was the poster child.
 And as the technology advances — and becomes more accessible to the masses — marketers have stepped up to the challenge to establish themselves as leaders in VR experiences.

 Among the most successful uses of VR technology are unattainable perspectives and behind-the-scenes or interactive games for fans, like Daydream’s app for Fantastic Beasts and Where to Find Them.
 These fan-demographic audiences are currently the easiest target for VR experiences, as they’re likely to be the most engaged — especially now that things are really starting to look good.

 By allowing fans access to these insider experiences, brands can develop and enthuse current and future proponents like never before.
 But in the same way that Daydream enabled fans to enter Newt Scamander’s wizarding world, the most effective uses of VR technology for brands will be the ones where viewers take an active role in the things they love.
 Think enabling festival fanatics to experience the Macy’s Thanksgiving Day Parade as if they were on their favorite floats, or a tourism board giving prospective visitors the opportunity to “see” the view from the top of the Golden Gate Bridge — we’re spitballing here, but the idea is to target experiences fans probably couldn’t have without the technology.

 Progress in the past month has made it clear that the possibilities with VR aren’t slowing down (full-body immersion, anyone?).
 With this, marketers are going to be faced with the challenge of making these experiences more captivating than ever before — and, as always, we’re here to help you figure out how your brand fits in.

 The following post was originally written on October 18, 2016.